the-technat/WALL-E/docs/arch.md

 ```

 From now on DNS is completly managed by `systemd-resolved`.
+Note: `/etc/resolv.conf` is now also managed by `systemd-resolved`.
+See [this page](https://wiki.archlinux.org/title/NetworkManager#/etc/resolv.conf) for how NetworkManager uses or doesn't use the `/etc/resolv.conf` file.

 ### Captive portals
 See https://wiki.archlinux.org/title/NetworkManager#Configuration for a list of solutions to make networkamanger open a browser window when you connect to a network that has a captive portal.